ShaafiyaShaik/educatorai/educator-ai-assistant/README_DEPLOY.md

 Deployment note:
 	duplicate schedule rows locally.
 DB backups were created but not committed.
-	These scripts are in `scripts/` and can be used to recover or clean local SQLite databases before deploying.
-No database files were added to the repo.
+	These scripts are in `scripts/` and can be used to recover or clean local PostgreSQL (Supabase/Render) is required.
+No SQLite databases are used.

 Render deployment troubleshooting (login failing / ERR_CONNECTION_REFUSED) If the deployed frontend shows errors like "Failed to load resource: net::ERR_CONNECTION_REFUSED http://localhost:8003/..." then the frontend was built with a development default API URL (`http://localhost:8003`).
 In production (Render) the frontend must call the deployed backend URL instead of `localhost`.